 We conduct research and interventions to address polarization on social and digital media in contexts across the globe.

 The Commons is Build Up’s tested and successful intervention to address polarization in social media in the USA.
 We first piloted The Commons project in 2017.
 Throughout 2019, we ran a scaled-up version of the project, testing a variety of strategies, and our evaluation concluded that we have designed and tested a model that delivers results and impact at a reasonable cost and can be scaled.
-In 2020, we plan to adapt this model with an explicit focus around topics, events and geographies relevant during the 2020 election year, and to scale it to reach more people.
+In 2020-21, we are adapting this model with an explicit focus around topics, events, and geographies relevant to the 2020 election and post-election period, and to scale it to reach more people.

 In 2015, Internews launched NewsThatMoves, a news website for people who are displaced or seeking asylum, especially in Greece and the Balkans, that produces independent, verified information people can use.
 Internews contracted Build Up to design, develop and launch the NewsThatMoves site and related social media campaigns.
 We did this until August 2016; the site is now entirely run by Internews.
 The site has been recognised as a critical resource for refugees.